Joe Ira Clark

-Joe Ira Clark (born June 15, 1975) is an American professional basketball player.
+Joe Ira Clark, or simply Ira Clark (born June 15, 1975), is an American former professional basketball player.
 Born in Fort Worth, Texas, he is 2.03 meters tall and weighs 103 kilograms.

 He played for Efes Pilsen and Ülkerspor and won Turkish Basketball League titles with both Istanbul arch rivals.
 After the end of 2005–06 season, Ülker was shut down and merged with Fenerbahçe, and he transferred to Fenerbahçe as all the current players of Ülkerspor and won his third Turkish Basketball League Championship with the club.

 He also played for Daegu Orions in South Korea, Makedonikos BC in Greece and UNICS Kazan in Russia.

 In the 2010–11 NBL season, Clark played for the Gold Coast Blaze.

 On November 7, 2011, Clark was signed by a South Korean basketball club, Seoul Samsung Thunders who released Peter John Ramos the day before.

-He currently plays for Ulsan Mobis Phoebus of the Korean Basketball League.
+He played for Ulsan Mobis Phoebus of the Korean Basketball League.
+He retired and became an assistant coach for Ulsan Mobis Phoebus.

+He resigned as an assistant coach after 2021~2022 season.